SkynetLabs/ansible-playbooks/README.md

 in `private-vars/private-vars.yml` file.
 In this file there are defined 2 lists of IPs or Ip ranges: `incoming_ips_ip_ranges_block` and `incoming_ips_ip_ranges_unblock`.
-To block an IP/IP range, add it to the block list, to unblock the previously blocked IP/IP range, remove it from the block list and add it to the unblock list and execute the playbook.
+To block an IP/IP range, add it to the block list, execute the playbook and keep the IP/IP range in the list so it is blocked also later on newly setup portals.
+To unblock the previously blocked IP/IP range, remove it from the block list and add it to the unblock list and execute the playbook.

 Example `private-vars.yml` file:
 ```yaml